 - Use headings and subheadings.
 Headings not only help to break up text, but they also help readers travel through a document quickly.
 Frequent, informative headings and subheadings help readers find the content they need and avoid distractions.

-Use these techniques to guide readers through your document and make your point — every time.
+Use these readable writing tips to guide readers through your document and make your point — every time.